selan-ufrn/projeto_sloc_code/README.md

 Item     | Value (points)
 -------- | :-----:
 Read a single source file | 10
-Read a list of files from a directory | 15
+Read a list of files from a directory | 8
-Show help as requested `-h` | 4
+Read a list of files recursively from a directory (option `-r`) | 8 Show help as requested `-h` | 4
 Treat error situations | 8
 Show correct number of blank lines | 5
 Show correct number of comment lines | 10
 Show correct number of code lines | 10
 Show correct number of total lines | 5
-Show the type of source file | 5
+Show the type of source file | 4
 Show percentages as requested | 10
 Show consolidation at the bottom of a table | 5
 Table is formatted as requested | 8